€57,48 €47,50 excl. VAT

 Additional information

-This test is based on an association study.
 This test is performed by an external laboratory.
 CombiBreed takes care of the mediation between you as a customer and the external laboratory.
 In this case, CombiBreed cannot be held liable for the behaviour of the client and/or contractor.

 References